vidhi-thakur/renters-frontend/README.md

 3. The `/pay` route is public; `/admin` is protected via token
 4. QR code for scan and pay option is deployed on `/` route, it redirects to `/pay` and prefills the input fields.

+> Note: The backend is deployed on Render.
+Since Render spins down inactive services, the first API call after a period of inactivity might be slow or fail initially.
+If that happens, retrying the request should work as the server wakes up.

 ## 🧱 Tech Stack